UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

+﻿> The number of new UK cases reported on 17 December 2020 includes around 11,000 previously unreported cases for Wales as a result of system maintenance in the NHS Wales Laboratory Information Management System.
+Further information is available from [Public Health Wales](https://phw.nhs.wales/news/public-health-wales-statement/).

-﻿> 20 October 2020: Read the Public Health Matters blog [The COVID-19 dashboard: a design and feature evolution](https://publichealthmatters.blog.gov.uk/2020/10/20/covid-19-dashboard-a-design-and-feature-evolution/)
+> 20 October 2020: Read the Public Health Matters blog [The COVID-19 dashboard: a design and feature evolution](https://publichealthmatters.blog.gov.uk/2020/10/20/covid-19-dashboard-a-design-and-feature-evolution/)

 ## Table of contents